Skip to main content

 This guide is for publishers who want to integrate with EUID and generate EUID tokens (advertising tokens) using only JavaScript client-side changes on their website with minimum effort.

-This guide does not apply to publishers who want to use a private operator, or who want to generate tokens server-side.
+This guide does not apply to publishers who want to use a Private Operator, or who want to generate tokens server-side.
 Those publishers should follow the Client-Server Integration Guide for JavaScript.

 EUID provides an SDK for JavaScript (see SDK for JavaScript Reference Guide) with the following features: